Feral horse numbers are expanding across the Australian Alps and in parts of Queensland, Northern Territory and Western Australia.

 There is only one practical and humane solution.
 A large-scale horse removal program in the Australian Alps is essential to prevent continued exponential population growth and to save sensitive alpine habitats.

+In NSW numbers continue to rise at 10-20% a year, even with a trapping program in place.
 The current NSW trapping program (operating since 2003) is extremely costly, inhumane (most horses are trucked long distances to slaughterhouses) and ineffective.
 It has been unable to even stabilise the population, let alone reduce it.

 An effective control program brings animal welfare benefits that should not be ignored.
 There will be more suffering in the future when much larger numbers of feral horses have to be killed and when they starve because of over-population.
 We must be equally concerned about the welfare of the native species adversely affected by feral horses.